Distillation-guided Representation Learning for Unconstrained Gait Recognition: Method

 \subsubsection{Light-weighted Classification}

-Unconstrained human motion naturally involves a variety of movements, including turning, standing, and walking within a short period of time.
-This can result in DHS sequences that contain multiple walking fragments.
-During the training step, we randomly select the start point and duration from the whole DHS and get $R_{\textrm{knee}}$.
+Capitalizing on the distinctive characteristics of DHS, we employ a simple yet effective network to extract segments from $\mS$ that contain gait information and a complete body.
+During the training step, we randomly select the start point and duration from the entire DHS and get $R_{\textrm{knee}}$, which is similar to the sampling strategy commonly applied in gait recognition.
 Each segment has the same height as DHS's.
-After that, the fragment is processed by a five-layer Convolutional Neural Network $\mathcal{M}_{\phi}$ to get the feature.
-To handle the varying window lengths, we introduce a temporal pooling module in the form of a max-pooling layer to generate a window-length invariant embedding.
-Then, we use a four-class multi-layer perceptron (MLP) to obtain the prediction, and the cross entropy loss is applied between the prediction($H$) and ground-truth to get a gait classification model.
+The fragment is then processed by a five-layer Convolutional Neural Network $\mathcal{M}_{\phi}$ to get the feature.
+To handle the varying window lengths, we employ a temporal pooling module in the form of a max-pooling layer to generate a window-length invariant embedding.
+Subsequently, a four-class multi-layer perceptron (MLP) is applied to obtain the prediction, using the cross entropy loss. where $\mathcal{P}_{Max}^{ 1\times 1\times t }$ represents a temporal pooling module with size ($ 1\times 1\times t$), and $t$ is the window's width.